-Menahem Halberstadt is children’s book illustrator and fine artist.
+Menahem Halberstadt is a children’s book illustrator and fine artist.
 He recently illustrated A BASKET FULL OF FIGS (Green Bean Books).
 Written by Ori Elon, the picture book is a retelling of the Midrash about an Emperor’s encounter with an old man who plants a fig tree for future generations.
 As a child, Menahem loved to draw says he hasn’t stopped since.
-He mainly illustrates children’s books but for many years has also been illustrating the newspaper “Makor Rishon” where his artworks appears in Shabbat, the magazine for thought and literature.
+He mainly illustrates children’s books but for many years has also been illustrating the newspaper “Makor Rishon” where his artwork appears in Shabbat, the magazine for thought and literature.
 He also does art design for animation.
 I was able to interview Menahem with the help of a family member who assisted in the translation of Menahem’s Hebrew.
 Despite the language barrier, it was delightful to learn about Menahem and his work, including his connection to the hit Israeli TV show, Shtisel.
 Author Ori Elon is the co-creator of the show.
 I’m delighted to introduce Menahem and share a bit about his process.
-Welcome, Menahem!

 What was your creative process like for A BASKET FULL OF FIGS?

 I usually start the illustrating process by designing the characters.
 As always, it is more fun to design the ‘bad guy’, which is why I started by designing the emperor.
 By a wonderful coincidence, there was a special exhibition about Emperor Hadrian at the Israel Museum which includes a beautiful bronze sculpture in his image.
 I based my design on this reference along with other sources.
-It was clear that his character had to be threatening at the beginning of the story, but also able turning into a curious child while he’s meeting the wise old man.
+It was clear that his character had to be threatening at the beginning of the story, but also able to turn into a curious child while he’s meeting the wise old man.
 Together with the emperor I also designed the horse who seems scary and threatening at the beginning of the story and then becomes a cute character.
 In the old man design, there were two stages.
 In the first stage, the character was a little grotesque and not likable enough, so I redesigned it into a more pleasant and smart character.

 What materials do you like to use in children’s book illustrations?